 Founder and CEO

-Geoff founded Next Step Living™ in 2008 after years as a teacher and strategy consultant largely focused on nonprofits and community development.
+Geoff founded Next Step Living® in 2008 after years as a teacher and strategy consultant largely focused on nonprofits and community development.
 Fast forward to 2014, when he was named EY Entrepreneur of the Year in New England.

 A member of Massachusetts Governor Deval Patrick’s Implementation Advisory Committee on the Global Warming Solutions Act and on the board of the New England Clean Energy Council, Geoff is a familiar face on Beacon Hill, in the clean energy community and in the greater community.
 He approaches his role as CEO with a sense of practical activism and an unwavering commitment to solving environmental problems.
 Geoff believes that businesses don’t have to make a choice between being socially responsible and making a profit.

 When he started Next Step Living with three colleagues, Geoff knew he wanted to create something different – the whole-home approach to home energy efficiency.
-But he never imagined that six years and almost 85,000 households later, the company would be named No. 92 on the Inc. 500 list of fast-growing companies.
+But he never imagined that six years and more than 85,000 households later, the company would be named No. 92 on the Inc. 500 list of fast-growing companies.